[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 If you are a new user installing to a desktop machine, start with stable.
 Some of the software is quite old, but it's the least buggy environment to work in.
 You can easily switch to the more modern unstable (or testing) once you are a little more confident.

 If you are a desktop user with a lot of experience in the operating system and does not mind facing the odd bug now and then, or even full system breakage, use unstable.
 It has all the latest and greatest software, and bugs are usually fixed swiftly.

 If you are running a server, especially one that has strong stability requirements or is exposed to the Internet, install stable.
 This is by far the strongest and safest choice.

 The following questions (hopefully) provide more detail on these choices.
 After reading this whole FAQ, if you still could not make a decision, stick with the stable distribution.

 Try to search the web using a search engine and see if someone else is able to get it working in stable.
 Most of the hardware should work fine with stable.
 But if you have some state-of-the-art, cutting edge hardware, it might not work with stable.
-If this is the case, you might want to install/upgrade to unstable.
+If this is the case, you might want to install/upgrade to either testing or unstable.

 is a very good website to see if someone else is able to get it to work under